pypa/pip/docs/reference/pip_install.rst

 A line that begins with ``#`` is treated as a comment and ignored.
 Whitespace followed by a ``#`` causes the ``#`` and the remainder of the line to be treated as a comment.

+A line ending in an unescaped ``\`` is treated as a line continuation and the newline following it is effectively ignored.

 Additionally, the following Package Index Options are supported: